Raiondesu/object-to-vuex-store/README.md

 plainObject | object  |     -     | Object to convert
 namespace   | string  | undefined | Optional object namespace

+## Description & Under the hood principles

+All this function does is it creates a 'wrapper' object around yours with getters and setters pointing to its properties and functions for getters, mutations and actions that invoke setters and other functions from your original object.

+This way Vuex is tricked to think that it has its conventional object to work with, whereas it's just a warpper around the original plain JS object.

 ## Installation & Usage

 ```bash